The Khovanov homology of (p,-p,q) pretzel knots: Coefficients in

 \section{Coefficients in $\Z$}

 { While Lee's spectral sequence only applies to Khovanov homology with coefficients in $\Q$, the long exact sequence applies with arbitrary coefficients.
 We can compute a base case over $\Z$ using \cite{KAtlas} or \cite{KhoHo}.
 Then we obtain isomorphisms as in the previous section $\unkh^{i-1}(P(3,-3,q-1))\{1\} \isom \unkh^i(P(p,-p,q))$ for $i\neq 3,4$ which determines the values of $Kh(P(3,-3,q)$ in homological degree $r\neq 0,1$.
-The values in homological degree $r\geq q-3$ or $r<0$ completely determined by the base case.
+The values in homological degree $r\geq q-3$ or $r<0$ are completely determined by the base case.
 We note that support of the Khovanov homology in these homological degrees lies in the two main diagonals.
 The values in homological degree $1<r<q-3$ are determined by $Kh^1(P(3,-3,q-r+1))$.
-Given our results over $\Q$ combined with the 'interesting' part of the long exact sequence, we find that $Kh^0=\Zsub{-1}\oplus \Zsub{1}$ and $Kh^i$ is either only $0$ or has some torsion contained in the two main diagonals.
-We illustrate this process in tables \ref{Khov336} and \ref{Khov337}, indicating where the inductive step allows for one torsion factor with the marking $T_i$.
-In fact $T_i=0$ in these particular cases (verifyable by computation), and conjecturally $T_i=0$ for all $q$.
+Given our results over $\Q$ combined with the ``interesting'' part of the long exact sequence, we find that $Kh^0$ has a copy of $\Z$ in each of the $-1^{st}$ and $1^{st}$ gradings and $Kh^i$ is either only $0$ or has some torsion contained in the two main diagonals.
+We illustrate this process in tables \ref{Khov336} and \ref{Khov337}, indicating where the inductive step allows for one torsion factor with the marking $T_i, T_i'$.
+Here, $i\in \N$ indicates the value of $q$ for which that torsion factor first appeared in the Khovanov homology of the $(p,-p,q)$ pretzel knot.
+In fact $T_i, T_i'=0$ in these particular cases (verifiable by computation).

+Based on computations of the cases for small values of $q$, one expects that these torsion factors will all be zero. \begin{conjecture} There are no additional torsion factors appearing in the Khovanov homology for $P(p,-p,q)$ for $q>p+2$.
+In the notation of tables \ref{Khov336} and \ref{Khov337}, $T_i=T_i'=0$ for all $i$. \end{conjecture}

+Note that the rest of the Khovanov homology is fully determined.
+There are only two places where the long exact sequence allows new torsion to occur at each stage: in the first homological grading at the first and third quantum gradings and this torsion will persist only within the two diagonals, so the homology over $\Z$ coefficients remains thin.